grandgeorg/docker-omeka-s/README.md

 Rename the `.env.example` file to `.env` and update the environment variables with your own values.

+If you want to use secrets for the password variables, you must create `secrets/MYSQL_PASSWORD.txt` and `secrets/MYSQL_ROOT_PASSWORD.txt` and use `docker-compose-secrets.yml` file to run with Docker compose (see below).

 ## Usage

 To build the Omeka-S Docker image, you can use the following command: